sstraccialini/k-means/README.md

 ](https://doi.org/10.2307/2346830)
 - [k-means++: The Advantages of Careful Seeding; Arthur, Vassilvitskii](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf)
 - [How much can k-means be improved by using better initialization and repeats?; Fränti, Sieranoja](https://doi.org/10.1016/j.patcog.2019.04.014)

+## Questions

+- can a centroid have no points assigned to it (empty cluster)?
+In such case, is it correct to reassign the centroid to a random point?